Sure Dividend

 An ETF For Even Higher Income

 The fund objective is to hold ~80 of the highest-yielding stocks in the S&P 500.
-The average market cap of the stock holdings is $35 billion, with an average price-to-earnings ratio of 12.15.
 This ETF has greater appeal for value and income investors than NOBL, due to its higher yield and lower average P/E ratio.

 That said, the holdings of SPYD are not quite the blue-chip dividend stocks that comprise NOBL’s holdings.